The GDPR (General Data Protection Regulation) is the set of guidelines that you must adhere to if you handle personal data of European Union users.

 Once you identify EU users, you can target them with GDPR-specific emails and requests.

 These features are just a few of the GDPR improvements that we have planned for this month.

 Next week we will share additional functionality around web forms that will make your life a little bit easier during this confusing time of GDPR compliance.

 And the week after that, we will present the Data Processing Agreement that users will be able to sign and download.

-GDPR is coming May 25th, and we want you to have all the tools necessary to make it an easy transition.
+We want you to have all the GDPR tools necessary to make it an easy transition.